fsluis/research-methods/docs/instructions.md

 We will organize a poster walk where each group presents their method and discusses it with classmates.
 Be prepared to explain what you did and answer questions.

-Many details about your study method won't fit on your paper, but it is nonetheless a good practice to document clearly all the choices made and actions taken during the different phases.
-As an appendix / handout to your poster presentation, also prepare a short handout that documents all your steps.
-Consider the level of detail needed to make your study reproducible - so your peers could run it and achieve the same (or not?) results.
+It is good practice to clearly document all choices made and actions taken during the different phases.
+If your poster does not allow space for these details, consider providing a supplementary way to share them.
+This could be a short handout, an annotated diagram or screenshot, or even a link (e.g., QR code) to a shared Google Doc describing your workflow.
+The goal is to make your process transparent and replicable, so that another group could realistically reproduce what you did.
+As part of your reflection, consider whether such replication would likely lead to similar results, and what factors might influence this.

 ## Submission

-Your poster+appendix will be submitted to Absalon and shared with the class as a learning resource.
+Your poster will be submitted to Absalon and shared with the class as a learning resource.

 ---